 Types of brain tumors

-There are more than 100 types of primary brain tumors, and about 5% of all brain tumors cannot be assigned an exact type.
+There are many types of primary brain tumors, and some cannot be assigned an exact type because taking a sample of the tumor tissue is difficult due to the tumor’s location in the brain.
 For a complete list of the types of brain tumors and how often they are diagnosed, please refer to the Central Brain Tumor Registry of the United States .
 This section covers brain tumors diagnosed in adults.
 (Learn about brain tumors in children .)
-For practical purposes, this section's coverage is divided into gliomas and non-glioma types of tumors in adults:
+For practical purposes, this section’s coverage is divided into gliomas and non-glioma types of tumors in adults.

 As a group, a glioma is one of the most common types of brain tumor.
 A glioma is a tumor that grows from a glial cell, which is a supportive cell in the brain.
 There are two main types of supportive cells: astrocytes and oligodendrocytes.
 Most gliomas are called either astrocytoma or oligodendroglioma, or a mix of both.
-A glioma is given a grade (a measure of how much the tumor appears like normal brain tissue) from I to IV (one to four) based how likely they are to grow quickly.
-A grade I glioma is often considered a benign tumor, while grades II through IV are tumors with an increasing likelihood of growing and spreading quickly and are therefore considered possibly cancerous.
+A glioma is given a grade, which is a measure of how much the tumor appears like normal brain tissue.
+A higher grade is usually more likely to grow quickly.

 Types of gliomas include: